For the Chinese film composer, synchronising sound and image is a form of martial arts.

 Synchronising sound with picture is always a place to dig deeper into any emotion, into your music soul.
 It is very stimulating.
 I am an opera composer and I treat my film as if I am writing for opera.
 Opera is the future film and film the past opera.

 All the soloists in the Australian concerts – Tan Wei (erhu), Ryu Goto (violin), Yingdi Sun (piano) and Zhao Xiaoxia (guqin) – are of Asian heritage.
 Is that important when it comes to interpreting music with a traditional Asian influence, or is it partly because that’s what audiences expect to see?

 I work with talented young soloists from all over the world.
 I am challenged by them.
 Meanwhile, through these projects I have a chance to influence young people – it means I am changing the world.
 Young people are the future, whether they are of Asian descent or not.

 This isn’t the first time you’ve conducted your own works in Australia – what has the reaction been like on previous visits?

-I had a wonderful time with the Sydney Symphony previously.
-However, I have never had a chance to conduct my work elsewhere in Australia.
-I am excited to go to Adelaide!
+I had a wonderful time previously.
 Somehow the Australian culture and people have seduced me very deeply.
-I hope that I can continue to play my music in Australia and with Australia orchestras.
+I hope that I can continue to play my music in Australia and with Australian orchestras.